 Undergraduate research experience can be a valuable addition to your resume.
 Though it is not impossible to become involved, it will take effort on your part; no professor will ask you to become involved.
-It is your responsibility to seek out a Before position. pursuing а professor about a research position, vourself.
-The educate BMF department's faculty page is a good resource.
+It is your responsibility to seek out a position.

+Before pursuing a professor about a research position, educate yourself.
+The BME department's faculty page is a good resource.
 Find a publication that interests you, and ask good questions about it.
 You can contact professors by email or in person, during their office hours.
 During your BME 101 course, you will be introduced to the research of many faculty members in the department.
 These professors may be a good place to start.
+Later in your undergraduate career, you may want to look into the department's NEURON program, a summer research position for rising juniors and seniors.